Power County Easement Deed Form

 Are these forms guaranteed to be recordable in Power County?

 Yes.
-You can re-use the forms for your personal use.
-For example, if you have more than one property in Power County that you need to transfer you would only need to order our forms once for all of your properties in Power County.
+You can reuse the forms for your personal use.
+For example, if you have multiple properties in Power County you only need to order once.

 An easement is the right or interest to use another's land for a specific purpose.
 An easement deed is the instrument in writing which entitles the holder to a privilege or benefit, such as to place access points, pipe lines, or roads on another's land.
 Easements can be temporary or permanent.
 An easement in Idaho can also be obtained for the purpose of exposure of a solar energy device to sunlight, which is known as a solar easement.
 This type of easement is created in writing and is subject to the same requirements as other easements (55-615).
 A conservation easement can also be created in Idaho, and must also conform to the laws for other easements and conveyances (55-2101).